ajith-shettyy/node-express-typescript/README.md

 # node-express-typescript

-This is a sample service to adapt typescript in our micro service
+This is a sample service to adapt typescript in Node Express

 ## Prerequisites
 Before you begin, make sure your development environment includes Node.js® (v10.15) , npm package manager and git.